yanivle/yanivle.github.io/_posts/2017-08-19-javascript-attraction.md

 <script src="/assets/javascripts/attraction.js"></script>

 #### Interaction
 **Space** - Set attractors (try clicking it repeatedly).
-On a mobile device you can click on the red semi-circle at the top of the canvas instead.
+On a mobile device you can hold the red semi-circle at the top of the canvas instead.

 **Enter** - Reset attractors.
 On a mobile device just let go.